|

 later.
 Small quantities are also exported to Japan.
 It is also eaten

-in Malaysia and Indonesia.
-The seaweed is high in minerals and is
+to livestock and fish.
+The seaweed is high in minerals and is said

-said to taste refreshing.
-It is also reported to have antibacterial
+to taste refreshing.
+It is also reported to have antibacterial and

 and rheumatism.
 However, some Caulerpa species produce toxins